Allenli33/2420_week11_Lab/README.md

 **Note:** The Description describes what the script will do

-3. Save and exit the backup-script.service in vim
+3. Save and exit the backup.service in vim

 ## Creating the Timer File
 1. Use the Command to create a new timer file:
 ```
-vim backup-script.timer
+sudo vim backup.timer
 ```
 2. Follow the content in the screenshot below for the timer file

 ![](images/image7.png)

-3. Save and exit the backup-script.timer in vim
+3. Save and exit the backup.timer in vim